We've put together a list of dates when UK Premium Bonds numbers will be drawn each month in 2022.

 If you overcome the staggering odds and bag one of the two £1 million monthly prizes, you can expect a visit from someone at NS&I the day before the first working day of the month.

-If your details have been out of date for some time, it's also worth finding it if you have any unclaimed prizes with your name on it.
+If your details have been out of date for some time, it's also worth finding out if you have any unclaimed prizes with your name on them.

 Be the first to comment